Code-Institute-Submissions/CI-MilestoneProject-1/README.md

   - Pexels and Unspalsh is used to get images for the site.

-  - Illustrations were generated from (https://undraw.co/illustrations)
+  - Illustrations are generated from (https://undraw.co/illustrations)

   - Am I Responsive is used to check responsiveness on different devices.

+  - Favicon.io is used to create my Code-Nect favicon.

 - ### Credit